Associate Professor: Izmirli; Visiting Associate Professor: Winters-Hilt; Assistant Professors: Chung, Lee; Professor Parker, chair

 COMPUTER SCIENCE 323 THEORY OF COMPUTATION This is the same course as Mathematics 323.
 Refer to the Mathematics listing for a course description.

-COMPUTER SCIENCE 325 INTRODUCTION TO NETWORK AND COMPUTER SECURITY An introduction to the principles and practices of computer and network security.
-Course organized around the three principles of security: prevention, detection, and response.
-Topics include basic cryptography, concepts of secure protocol design, security policy and risk evaluation, types of and defense against real-world attacks, and forensic techniques.
+COMPUTER SCIENCE 325 INTRODUCTION TO CYBERSECURITY An introduction to the principles and practices of cybersecurity, organized around three aspects of security: prevention, detection, and response.
+Topics include basic cryptography, concepts of secure protocol design, security policy and risk evaluation, monitoring and detection capabilities, and forensic techniques.
+A review of real-world case studies will expose students to the implications of cyber-attacks conducted by individuals and groups, criminal and extremist organizations, and nation states.

 COMPUTER SCIENCE 326 OPERATING SYSTEMS An introduction to computer operating systems.
 The primary functions of an operating system, such as process management, memory management, and device management, will be covered.
 Other relevant issues, such as security, networking, and distributed systems, will be discussed.